hypervel/hypervel.org/docs/docs/authentication.md

 ## Adding Custom Guards

 You may define your own authentication guards using the `extend` method on the `Auth` facade.
 You should place your call to the `extend` method within a [service provider](/docs/providers).
-Since Laravel Hyperf already ships with an `AppServiceProvider`, we can place the code in that provider:
+Since Hypervel already ships with an `AppServiceProvider`, we can place the code in that provider:

 ```php
 <?php